tbrowder/PB-Lottery/README.md

     03 16 29 61 69 22 2025-09-03 2x # <= the Power Ball draw & multiplier
     07 32 39 50 61 04 2025-09-03 dp # <= the Double Play draw

-If desired, you can also enter the jackpot value as a string **after** the mutiplier on the first line.
+With versions after the initial release, the jackpot amount is added as a string **after** the mutiplier on the first line.
 For example:

     # draw on 2025-09-03
     03 16 29 61 69 22 2025-09-03 2x $1.4B  # <= the Power Ball jackpot